CameronCosgrove/Red-Panda-Hub/dissertation_sections/dissertation_structure.md

  - This can be done without adding error terms?
 The error should be the same for every measurment

 I can run an ANOVA on the total accucmulated loss to compare loss between regions
  - Anovas compare means between groups and require an error term for each mean.
 I can add a location specific user accuracy error term to each absolute measurment.
-This [paper](https://advances.sciencemag.org/content/2/4/e1501675.full) gives location specific error terms for my locations in the suplimentary material.
+This [paper](https://advances.sciencemag.org/content/2/4/e1501675.full) gives location specific error terms for my locations in the supplementary  material.
 User Accuracy is 89% for loss pixels.

 For reporting the area of loss, I can give a reasonable estimate of how much forest loss is not detected using figures stated in other papers.
 31.7% +/- 28.4% (95% CI) more loss that hansen estimate is reported by the tiger paper (Very similar results to another paper).
 They compared hansen stated loss with a visual assessment of loss from 2.4m resolution imagery in Tiger habitat that overlaps with Red Panda habitat.
 So I can bump up my loss estimates by 31.7% and add +/- 28.4%.